camunda/camunda-docs-manual/content/user-guide/testing/index.md

 ## JUnit 4

-Using the JUnit 4 style of writing unit tests, the {{< javadocref page="?org/camunda/bpm/engine/test/ProcessEngineRule.html" text="ProcessEngineRule" >}} Rule must be used.
+Using the JUnit 4 style of writing unit tests, the {{< javadocref page="?org/camunda/bpm/engine/test/ProcessEngineRule.html" text="ProcessEngineRule" >}} must be used.
 Through this rule, the process engine and services are available through getters.
-As with the ProcessEngineTestCase (see above), including this Rule will look for the default configuration file on the classpath.
+As with the ProcessEngineTestCase (see above), including this rule will look for the default configuration file on the classpath.
 Process engines are statically cached over multiple unit tests when using the same configuration resource.

 The following code snippet shows an example of using the JUnit 4 style of testing and the usage of the ProcessEngineRule.